privacy-scaling-explorations/zkevm-specs/specs/bytecode-proof.md

 ## Push table

-The push lookup table is used to find how many bytes an opcode pushes, which we need to know to detect which byte is code and which byte is not.
+The push lookup table is used to find how many bytes an opcode pushes, so we need to know which byte is code and which byte is not.

-Because we do this lookup for each byte, this table is also indirectly used to range check the byte inputs.
+Because we do this lookup for each byte, this table is also doing range check for every single input byte indirectly.

 | Byte                                    | Num bytes pushed  |
 | --------------------------------------- | ----------------- |